 Looks beautiful, but it’s “skinny”…aka, narrow and shallow.
 Very narrow and shallow.

 Objectively speaking, there are pro’s and con’s to both Charleston and Savannah, but to be fair, we’ve now spent more time in Savannah, due to our recent rain out in Charleston.
 Both are loaded with history and charm, beautiful architecture, water, boats (many of which are large and fun to look at), lovely people and amazing food!
-Here’s what we love about in particular about Savanah…the neighborhoods and squares, the cobbled streets, huge trees that arc over the streets with Spanish Moss dripping from their branches, the lore of the buildings and the people who lived there, the art, food and lighthearted feeling of the city.
-It’s a really fun, happy place to be.
+Here’s what we particularly love about Savanah…the neighborhoods and squares, the cobbled streets, huge trees that arc over the streets with Spanish Moss dripping from their branches, the lore of the buildings and the people who lived there, the art, food and lighthearted feeling of the city.
+It’s a really fun, happy place.

-We were docked along the bulkhead on the waterfront at Market Street Marina, probably the least appealing neighborhood in the city for us…but we did have the advantage of hearing the street music every evening, as there are a lot of street musicians performing, which adds to the flavor.
-However, at this time of year, it was fairly quiet, and it was an incredibly convenient location, so we embraced it!
+We were docked along the bulkhead on the waterfront at Market Street Marina, probably the least appealing neighborhood in the city for us…but we did have the advantage of truly being i the center of the city.
+We heard the street music every evening, as there are a lot of musicians performing, which adds to the Ole South flavor.
+However, at this time of year, it was fairly quiet, and it was an incredibly convenient location, so we embraced and loved it!

 Savannah Waterfront Area

-Nancy was super excited, as it was her birthday weekend, she LOVES Savannah, we had reservations for the Hearse Ghost Tour, we were meeting Braendon and Kathy for lunch at Bayou Cafe , there was an Impressionist show at the Telfair Museum, and we had dinner reservations at Husk.
-Plus, a tour of Belvidere Cemetery and Wormsloe Plantation were on the agenda.
+Nancy was super excited, as it was her birthday weekend!
+She LOVES Savannah, and we had reservations for the Hearse Ghost Tour, we were meeting our friends from Papillon, Braendon and Kathy for lunch at Bayou Cafe , there was an Impressionist show at the Telfair Museum, and we had dinner reservations at Husk.
+Plus, a tour of Belvidere Cemetery and Wormsloe Plantation.
+The Birthday Girl had things she wanted to do!!
 One of the most important parts of any visit to Savannah is the wandering, and we did a lot of it!

 OKAY…Bonaventure Cemetery first.
 Too many words to describe, but I’ll give it a shot.
 Spectacular.
-Weird, I know for a cemetery, but first and foremost, you need to remember that this was originally built as a garden of an old plantation.
+A weird word to use to describe a cemetary, I know.
+But first and foremost, you need to remember that this was originally built as a garden of an old plantation.
 It just happened to evolve into a cemetery!
 The Historical Society has recently begun golf cart tours of the property, and we highly recommend it.
 We learned so much from our incredible docent, Tess.

 Do you remember the book and movie “Midnight in the Garden of Good and Evil”?
 (Bonaventure was almost a character in the film).
 That movie and the “Bird Girl” sculpture featured on the cover of the book (now in the Telfair Museum), raised the profile and popularity of the site.

-The family plot where “The Bird Girl” originally stood, where the bench now resides
+The family plot where “The Bird Girl” originally stood, in the spot where the bench now sits.

 Bonaventure is unique in many ways.
 A large part of the grounds are cultivated and planted with huge oak trees, draped in Spanish Moss, leftover from the days when the cemetery was a residential property.
-There are numerous other trees and shrubs throughout the grounds.
+There are numerous other trees and shrubs throughout the grounds from that time.

 Sago Palm seed pods

 The gravestones, and their setting are beyond description.
 You truly feel as if you are in a museum when you examine the intricate sculptures and headstones throughout the cemetery.
-The walkways through the “lanes” of the cemetery are lined with crushed oyster shells, adding to the unique atmosphere.
+The walkways in the “lanes” of the cemetery are lined with crushed oyster shells, adding to the unique atmosphere, and a reminder to the proximity to the river.

 One of the most remarkable sculptors represented here is John Walz.
 Surprisingly, for a man who earned his living creating spectacular grave monuments, and has 70 works at Bonaventure, his grave here when he was interred in 1922 was marked buy a simple wooden sign.
 Eventually, the Bonaventure Historical Society commissioned a monument for his grave.

-A few examples of the remarkable John Walz’ monuments
+A few examples of the remarkable John Walz’s monuments

 From Bonaventure, we took an Uber to Wormsloe Historic Site..
 The site consists of 822 acres protecting part of what was once the Wormsloe Plantation, a large estate established by one of Georgia’s colonial founders, Nobel Jones (c.
 1700 – 1775).
 After wandering down the 1.5 mile “Oak Avenue”, you will come to a small visitors center, several hiking trails, and the ruins of the plantation home.